fluidos-project/intelligent-power-grid-use-case/Y2-demo/README.md

 apt-get install helm
 ```
 ### Kubectl
-We install K3s distribution of Kubernetes, which features a very limited resource consumption, performance close to vanilla Kubernetes and a very simple setup procedure.
+We install the K3s distribution of Kubernetes, which features a very limited resource consumption, performance close to vanilla Kubernetes and a very simple setup procedure.
 This will allow the testbed to be replicated also onto edge devices like, Raspberry Pis.
 On the **consumer** cluster, we install K3s with the options
 ```
 curl -sfL https://get.k3s.io | K3S_NODE_NAME=fluidos-consumer INSTALL_K3S_VERSION=v1.24.17+k3s1 sh -s - server --cluster-init --kube-apiserver-arg="default-not-ready-toleration-seconds=20" --kube-apiserver-arg="default-unreachable-toleration-seconds=20" --write-kubeconfig-mode 644 --cluster-cidr="10.48.0.0/16" --service-cidr="10.50.0.0/16"